AnnaFrick/lab2-module/test-markdowns/v2/test-reports.md

 # Test Reports for the Character Analysis Module

- - In the `test-app.js` the functionality of this module is tested as below.
+ - In the `test-app.js` the functionality of this module is tested as follows:

  ```javascript
 import { CharacterCounter } from "../lib/index.js"